-Under the Employment Standards Act, a person's employment is terminated if the employer:
+Under the Employment Standards Act (ESA), a person's employment is terminated if the employer:

-An employer cannot end someone's employment (or penalize him or her in any other way) if any part of the reason for the termination of employment is based on the employee asking questions about the ESA or exercising a right under the ESA, such as:
+An employer cannot end someone's employment (or penalize him or her in any other way) if any part of the reason for the termination is based on the employee asking questions about, or exercising a right under, the ESA, such as:

 This is called reprisal.
-A reprisal is a serious violation under the ESA and can be costly for an employer if they are found to be in contravention.
+A reprisal is a serious violation of the Act and can be costly for an employer.

 During the statutory notice period, an employer: